electricimp/BG96_GPS/README.md

 ### enableGNSS(*[options]*) ###

 This method turns on GNSS with the specified options.
-This method will run asynchronously; please use the *onEnabled* and/or *onLocation* callbacks to handle errors and schedule next tasks.
+This method will run asynchronously; please use the *onEvent* and/or *onLocation* callbacks to handle errors and schedule next tasks.

 The BG96 modem must be powered on to enable GNSS.